AndrewSinclair/AndrewSinclair.github.io/_posts/2017-02-28-vim-setup-for-developing-react-js.md

     $ sudo npm -g install eslint-plugin-react

-Note: on Mac this gave me a `Peer Dependency Unmet` error message.
+Note: on macOS this gives me a `Peer Dependency Unmet` error message.
 In my experiences, this is a fatal error that shouldn't be ignored.
 However, apparently it's a "false" warning this time and the recommendation is to ignore it.
 I don't like it either.

 Next, you have to configure the linter manually, by setting up a `.eslintrc` file.
 Don't worry, I have one all ready for you to use.
 These rules were